ankane/searchkick/README.md

 gem "opensearch-ruby" # select one
 ```

-The latest version works with Elasticsearch 7, 8, and 9 and OpenSearch 1, 2, and 3.
-For Elasticsearch 6, use version 4.6.3 and [this readme](https://github.com/ankane/searchkick/blob/v4.6.3/README.md).
+The latest version works with Elasticsearch 8 and 9 and OpenSearch 2 and 3.
+For Elasticsearch 7 and OpenSearch 1, use version 5.5.2 and [this readme](https://github.com/ankane/searchkick/blob/v5.5.2/README.md).

 Add `searchkick` to models you want to search.